Budget 2021: S$24 billion to transform businesses and workers over next three years

 This scheme comes as big firms are finding it harder to attract private equity, he said.
 “This may mean missed opportunities for companies with strong fundamentals to plug into new areas, as supply chains are reconfigured.”

-Part of the S$24 billion will also go towards continuing job seeker-centric programmes such as the SGUnited Jobs and Skills Package and improving healthcare workers’ salaries.
+Part of the S$24 billion will also go towards continuing job seeker-centric programmes such as the SGUnited Jobs and Skills Package.

 READ: Budget 2021: S$5.4 billion boost to SGUnited to support hiring of 200,000 locals